-10.1.13 Asthma-Specific Work Productivity and Activity Impairment classes, and perform regular daily activities.
+10.1.13 Asthma-Specific Work Productivity and Activity Impairment Questionnaire (WPAI\ASTHMA)

-Questionnaire (WPAI_ASTHMA)

-Purpose: To measure the effect of asthma on the participant's ability to work, attend
+- Purpose: To measure the effect of asthma on the participant's ability to work, attend classes, and perform regular daily activities.

+- Who: The participant completes this form.

+- When: Refer to Visit Procedure Checklists.